Pukepoto School is a small rural contributing school of 41 students and is situated eight kilometres from Kaitaia on the Kaitaia-Awaroa Highway.

-The school is a decile 1 and is approximately 80% Maori.
+The school is a decile 1 and is 100% Maori.

 The school has a modern administration block as well as a multi-purpose hall and a refurbished school library.
-The school is well resourced in all curriculum areas with all classes having computers( 1 per 2 students) and an Active Smartboard in each classroom
+The school is well resourced in all curriculum areas with one-to-one devices in both rooms (iPads in Room 1 and Chromebooks in Room 4) as well as Active Smartboards in all classrooms.

 Entrance to the school is via a concrete bus bay and through a Maori carved archway and shrubbery, which forms a prominent feature of the school grounds.

-Special features of the school include a swimming pool, large play areas and equipment, as well as attractive well-maintained gardens and grounds and a school orchard.
+Special features of the school include a swimming pool, large play areas and equipment, attractive well-maintained gardens and grounds, a school orchard, creek area and wetlands which are currently being re-developed.

 The school enjoys a rural outlook and relatively low pupil/teacher ratios.